Australian PM wants to ask China's Xi to lift trade barriers | Business

 Bilateral relations soured over issues including Australian demands for an independent inquiry into the COVID-19 pandemic, a ban on Chinese telecommunications giant Huawei's involvement in the Australian 5G networks on security grounds and recent laws that ban covert foreign interference in domestic politics.

-China's People's Daily English-language newspaper reported this week that “signs of resetting bilateral ties have emerged” since Albanese's center-left Labor Party came to power in May.
+China's People's Daily English-language newspaper reported this week that "signs of resetting bilateral ties have emerged" since Albanese's centre-left Labour Party came to power in May.

 The White House has confirmed President Joe Biden will hold talks with Xi on Monday on the sidelines of the G-20 summit in Indonesia, their first face-to-face meeting since Biden became president in January 2021.